ccummings/canjs-contacts-tutorial/part2/part2.md

 In this tutorial, we're going to continue building a contacts manager using CanJS and jQuery.
-In part one, we created the models, views and controls needed to display a list of contacts.
+In part one, we created the Models, Views and Controls needed to display a list of contacts.

 In this part of the tutorial, we're going to learn how to filter our list of contacts by category using routing.
 We'll be adding to the the source files from part 1 so if you haven't done so already, go read part 1 to catch up, we'll be here when you're ready.

 ## Routing

-Routing in CanJS is achieved by using `can.route`.
-It is a special observable that updates and responds to changes in `window.location.hash`. `can.route` uses routes to translate URLs into property values resulting in pretty URLs like `#!/filter/all`.
+Routing in CanJS is achieved using `can.route`.
+It is a special observable that updates and responds to changes in `window.location.hash`. `can.route` uses routes to translate URLs into property values giving you pretty URLs like `#!/filter/all`.
 If no routes are provided, it just serializes the route into URL encoded notation like `#!&category=all`.

 In our application, we will use routing to filter the list of contacts by category.
 Add the following code to your `contacts.js` file: